tanveerrameez/wordcounter/README.md

 Word Counter test coding

 #Assumptions
-1. Only alphabetic characters allowed
+1. Behaviour is assumed to be single threaded.
+If this is to be implemented for multi-threading, there will be some changes like used of ConcurrentHashMap instead of HashMap, and instead of map.get()/map.put, ConcurrentHashMap.compute() will be used to increment the counter in an atomic operation.
-2. The Translator service only accepts the word and can deduce the language and find the corresponding English word.
+3. The Translator service only accepts the word and can deduce the language and find the corresponding English word.
+So no language code argument is provided.
+4. Only alphabetic characters allowed as per the specifications

 # Design
 1. An interface WordCounter is implemented as WordCounterImpl